 I know how much Jane’s mediumship and the work of the Spiritualists helped Jim come to terms with the loss of his son.
 Jim is a very sincere man and a follower of the Indian Avatar Sathya Sai Baba who you will read about in the last chapter of this book.
-During his time of grief he was very vulnerable and a false psychic could have wrought terrible damage.
+During his time of grief, he was very vulnerable and a false psychic could have wrought terrible damage.

-Fortunately in Jane he met the right person.
+Fortunately, in Jane, he met the right person.
 But there are also many sham psychics around:

-Soon after her aunt Olive died Sue Pedrick (35) from Southampton decided to visit a medium to see if Olive could communicate with her.
-“I needed to know if I was making the best plans for her mentally handicapped son Graham” says Sue “If only Olive could let me know that she approved of my plans and agreed that what I was doing was in Graham’s best interest.”
+Soon after her aunt Olive died, Sue Pedrick (35) from Southampton decided to visit a medium to see if Olive could communicate with her.
+“I needed to know if I was making the best plans for her mentally handicapped son Graham,” says Sue “If only Olive could let me know that she approved of my plans and agreed that what I was doing was in Graham’s best interest.”

 Three months later Sue decided that she’d like to try again to contact Olive but this time Cliff insisted that they apply some rules.
-“We’d read about the Eastleigh based medium Craig Hamilton-Parker and made an appointment to see him” says Cliff “But this time we weren’t going to be taken in.
+“We’d read about the Eastleigh based medium Craig Hamilton-Parker and made an appointment to see him,” says Cliff “But this time we weren’t going to be taken in.
 Sue and I agreed that we wouldn’t lead the medium or give anything away.
 We agreed that we would only answer ‘yes’, ‘no’ or ‘don’t know’.”

-But Cliff and Sue were pleased at what I told them “No sooner had I sat down, than Craig told me that he was in touch with my father.
+But Cliff and Sue were pleased with what I told them “No sooner had I sat down than Craig told me that he was in touch with my father.
 He said he saw him with jet black hair like mine but had brilliant blue eyes He eventually died of a chest infection said Craig but spoke in whispers because there had been something seriously wrong with his throat.”

 Just before Cliff’s father died he had contracted cancer of the throat and had his voice box removed.
 “Everything Craig said was true yet I had deliberately given him no clues.” continues Cliff, “I could hardly believe what I was hearing.”

-Next I turned to Sue and said that he wanted to give her a message from her mother.
+Next, I turned to Sue and said that he wanted to give her a message from her mother.
 “Craig told me how she died and gave the date of her death to within a few days.
 He told me that her pet poodle dog was with her and she was now showing him a picture of Michael Jackson.
-Mum loved her poodle and only two days before my five year old son Vincent had impersonated Michael Jackson for the school play.
+Mum loved her poodle and only two days before my five-year-old son Vincent had impersonated Michael Jackson for the school play.